 If you wouldn’t be happy to live in a property then how can you expect other people to want to live there?

 OK there are people that are on a budget in the rental market and will put up with almost anything.
-If you are in that market then you are probably going to have to show your properties to a lot of potential tenants before someone agrees to take the deal.
+If you are in that market then you are probably going to have to show your properties to a lot of potential renters before someone agrees to take the deal.